MicrochipTech/AzureDemo_AnyCloud/README.md

 If you login to your application on IoT Central, it is now possible to see how the Python script is interacting with the IoT Central application.

 Start by looking at the devices currently registered to the application.
-Click **Devices** on the left naviagation pane, and note that the device shows up with the Common Name (CN) from the X.509 certifcate as its *Device ID*.
+Click **Devices** on the left-side navigation pane, and note that the device shows up with the Common Name (CN) from the X.509 certifcate as its *Device ID*.
 Also note the *Device Template* selected is `WBZ451_Curiosity;1`.
-This device template was configured during the connection to the Device Provisioning Service because it is published in the [IoT Plug and Play Models Repository](https://github.com/Azure/iot-plugandplay-models).
+This device template was configured during the connection to the Device Provisioning Service because it is published in the [IoT Plug and Play Models Repository](https://github.com/Azure/iot-plugandplay-models), and the application was able to find it.

 <img src="./media/IOTC_Device_View.png" alt="The IOTC Device list" width = 800/>

-If you click the device name shown on the devices screen, IoT Central will show you are currently connected.
-You will also have the ability to click on a selection of device views that allow you to inspect the device state and data from recent transactions; the **Raw data** view is typically the most convenient place to see all incoming & outgoing messages.
+If you click the device name shown on the **Devices** screen, IoT Central will show you the device is currently connected.
+You will also have the ability to click on a selection of device views that allow you to inspect the device state and data from recent transactions; the **Raw data** view is typically the most convenient place to see all "Device to Cloud (D2C)" & "Cloud to Device (C2D)" messages.

 <img src="./media/IOTC_Individual_Device_View.png" alt="The IOTC Raw Data view" width = 800/>